loyjoy/welcome/help/bots/processes/publish.md

 To post your chatbot directly into an Instagram Story, simply copy and paste the appropriate link into the Swipe-Up link.

 If you have questions regarding other channels (like Amazon Alexa, Facebook or WhatsApp), please contact your LoyJoy Success manager.

+Do you want to run an A/B test with two (or more) different chats on the same website?
+[Check out how this works!](https://github.com/loyjoy/welcome/blob/master/documentation/DYNAMIC_LANDING_PAGE.md)